ArtyomLL1995/Dropbox-for-Salesforce/README.md

 Once the setup is complete and authentication is successful, you'll have access to the Dropbox API through the provided classes.
 These classes will enable you to perform various operations seamlessly.

 ## Custom Implementation
-Alternatively, you can create your own set of classes based on https://www.dropbox.com/developers/documentation/http/documentation
+Alternatively, you can create your own set of classes based on [Dropbox Documentation](https://www.dropbox.com/developers/documentation/http/documentation)
-Customize and adapt these classes to fit your specific requirements, ensuring error handling and readability are maintained throughout the implementation.